-5 Ways a Commitment to IT Can Help a Construction Business
+5 Ways Managed IT Services Can Help Your Construction Business

 1. Setting the Foundation

 There are some basic technology needs that apply to businesses across all industries, construction included.
 Email, phone systems, and office productivity tools enable and support these businesses.
 For small and mid-sized construction companies in particular, the focus is often on getting the work done rather than on maximum efficiency that technology solutions can offer.
 A skilled IT professional can help you achieve both and sort through the advantages and disadvantages offered by an on-premises solution v.s. a managed service v.s. a cloud-based solution and help you determine what’s best for your company.
 Furthormore, an IT provider can implement these technology “business basics” to make them accessible, convenient, and easy to use – whether your users are in the office or on the jobsite.

 2. Tapping into Automation

 Automation is very accessible and typically results in higher productivity – not to mention less headaches.
 Technology also reduces human error – and for 30% of prospective buyers, improved accuracy of estimates is the top reason for seeking new construction software.
 However, its not always easy to see where automation and workflows can be implemented to improve productivity when you're 1) too busy working through the chaos and 2) lacking the technology expertise to map out those workflows and choose the best technology solution.
 A knowledgeable IT team – one that is familiar with your business and challenges faced by others in the construction industry – can help identify which processes can be automated; recommend the technology power tools that will be the most effective for the size, needs, and objectives of your business; and help integrate solutions into your technology infrastructure.